ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 http://<host>:9191/scheduler/graph
 ```
 !!! note
-    9191 is the default port number for the REST API, but it can be changed in the configuration file for the [REST plugin][rest-plugin].
+    9191 is the default port number for the REST API, but it can be changed in the conf file of the [REST plugin][rest-plugin].

 The requirement is to have the `dot` renderer from graphviz installed on the host which is running the agent.
 The renderer is shipped with the [graphviz package](http://graphviz.org/).